ericcolvinmorgan/ericcolvinmorgan.github.io/docs/about.markdown

 permalink: /about/
 ---

 Hello!
 My name is Eric Morgan.
 I'm a software developer and CPA.
-I've worked as a development resource for multiple Big 4 accounting firms.
+I currently work at a gig-economy startup focused on connecting workers with companies looking for temporary help.
+I've previously worked as a development resource for multiple Big 4 accounting firms.
 I’ve served in internal client facing roles doing everything from serving as a development lead of both on-shore and off-shore teams to performing the role of a product owner, and in external client facing roles recommending and implementing technology based solutions to address client pain points and improve engagement efficiency.

 This site is intended to be a place for me to express my thoughts and opinions, and to document personal projects.